Incident Response Guide is a vital tool that can be used in defense against data breaches.

 Inside, you’ll learn why it’s important to have an incident response plan, how to create one and what to do during the first 24 hours of a breach.

 We’ll explain what you need to know about notifying your customers, patients or employees.
-The guide also has the latest information on the HIPAA Omnibus Rule and upcoming federal legislation on breach notification laws.
 After you create your response plan, it’s important to test and update it.
 Recommendations for updating your plan are included in this publication, along with some helpful resources.

 So please, take a little time to review this guide, and if you don’t have an incident response plan, use this to help create one.
 It could mean the difference between a breach that causes a brief disruption and one that causes a major meltdown.